 Post-Offer, Pre-Employment Testing

 A Post-Offer, Pre-Employment Test is used to determine whether a prospective employee can safely perform the essential job requirements necessary in completing the position they have been offered.
-This test is performed after the employer has made an official offer to the candidate, but before he/she begins employment.
+This is the most common Pre-Employment test and it is performed after the employer has made an official offer to the candidate, but before he/she begins employment.
 The Comprehensive Post-Offer, Pre-Employment Test includes the following components:

 - a review of the candidates Medical History

 - Cardiovascular condition, including Blood Pressure, Heart Rate, Recovery and Risk assessment

 - Essential job functions testing demonstrating the capability to safely perform the essential functions of his or her job.

 - The information gathered through the post-offer employment testing will document and quantify pre-existing conditions and cumulative traumas, and is invaluable when used as a baseline for comparison should there ever be an injury and/or rehabilitation necessary.